12 Ways to Stay Ahead of the Impending Storm

 7. Should I stay or should I go-go?
 Sign up for text or email alerts from local authorities in case mandatory evacuations are ordered.
 Where is your nearest shelter?
 Can you stay with family in a safer area?
 If you decide to leave, go earlier than you think you need to.
 Everyone else will.

 8. Stock up with staples.
-When hurricanes are forecast, it’s a toss-up which your local supermarket will sell out of first–batteries, milk or bread.
-Flashlights, canned goods, bottled water, a radio (hand-cranked if possible), a hand can-opener, duct tape and tarps (for unexpected leaks) are all good to have in the house.
+When summer hurricanes are forecast, it’s a toss-up which your local supermarket will sell out of first–batteries, milk or bread.
+Flashlights, canned goods, bottled water, a radio (hand-cranked if possible), a hand can-opener, duct tape, and tarps (for unexpected leaks) are all good to have in the house.
 If your neighbor didn’t stock up and wants to borrow a cup of batteries – well, that’s your call.

-9. If you lose power, remember food in the freezer may last for a couple of days if you don’t open the door.
+9. If you lose power, remember the food in the freezer may last for a couple of days if you don’t open the door.
 Perishables in the refrigerator should be eaten quickly or thrown out.
 Time to invent new “hurricane combos” – who knew hummus and lime yogurt went so well together?

 10. Don’t forget Fido.
 Stock up on their food and any medicines.
 Have carrier baskets on hand in case pets need to be evacuated.